 Step 1: Find the Crux Before You Build the Roadmap

-This is the first half of Rumelt’s Diagnosis, the kernel element that everything else depends on.
-In roadmapping terms, it is your Know-Why: the market need, the value gap, the reason this AI initiative exists at all.
-Without it, every subsequent step is pointed at the wrong destination.
+This is the first part of Rumelt’s Diagnosis, the core element that everything else relies on.
+In roadmapping, this is your Know-Why: the market need, the value gap, and the reason for your AI initiative.
+Without this, every next step heads in the wrong direction.

-Most organisations skip this step.
-Or rather, they think they have done it when they have not.
+Most organisations skip this step, or think they have done it when they have not.
+The reason is structural: as [2] explain, AI flips the usual diagnostic process.
+A capability appears, and the organisation then looks for a problem to solve.
+Diagnosis happens after the solution is chosen, so the crux is rarely found before the budget is set.
 Defining the value opportunity is not about writing a vision statement.
-It means identifying the crux (Rumelt 2022): the single most critical obstacle that, if resolved, unlocks disproportionate value for the business.
-Not the most urgent problem.
-Not the easiest one to fix.
-The one that matters most.
+It means finding the crux [3]: the single most important obstacle that, if solved, unlocks the most value for the business.
+It is not the most urgent or the easiest problem, but the one that matters most.

 Rumelt illustrates this with SpaceX.
-Making space travel economically viable involved dozens of obstacles — propulsion, materials, regulation, funding.
+Making space travel economically viable involved dozens of obstacles: propulsion, materials, regulation, funding.
 But Musk did not treat them as equally urgent.
 He stopped and asked which one, if resolved, would make everything else tractable.
 The answer was clear: rockets were single-use.
 You built an enormously expensive machine, flew it once, and it was gone.
-That single diagnosis — not a list of priorities, not a vision statement — became the crux the entire SpaceX strategy was built around.
+That single diagnosis, not a list of priorities, not a vision statement, became the crux around which the entire SpaceX strategy was built.

-That is exactly what most AI strategies fail to do.
-They begin executing before they have finished diagnosing, treating data quality, talent gaps, and tooling choices as equally urgent problems, rather than stopping to ask which one, if resolved, changes everything else.
-Without that question answered, there is no crux.
-And without the crux, the roadmap has no anchor, as Figure 2 illustrates.
+This is where most AI strategies go wrong.
+They start executing before finishing the diagnosis, treating data quality, talent gaps, and tooling choices as equally urgent, instead of asking which one, if solved, would change everything else.
+Without answering that question, there is no crux.
+And without the crux, the roadmap has no anchor, as Figure 2 shows.

 This matters beyond data quality alone.
-The current-state assessment must treat data as a strategic dimension in its own right — not just an input to clean up, but a capability to map: what data exists, how it is governed, how it can be integrated, and what value it can generate (Phaal et al. 2004; Komssi et al. 2013).
-An AI strategy built on an incomplete picture of data capability will hit walls that were never mapped.
+The current-state assessment must treat data as a strategic dimension in its own right, not just an input to clean up, but a capability to map: what data exists, how it is governed, how it can be integrated, and what value it can generate [7], [8].
+In Helmer’s [9] framework, proprietary data is a Cornered Resource: an asset competitors cannot easily buy or replicate.
+Honest diagnosis of data capability is therefore not an IT assessment.
+It is a strategic one: are you building, protecting, and governing the one asset that compounds into a durable position, or treating it as infrastructure to be cleaned up later?
+An AI strategy built on an incomplete picture of data capabilities will hit walls that were never mapped and forfeit the cornered-resource position it did not know it was squandering.

-This step also asks the “How Well” question early (Burtonshaw-Gunn 2008): does this organisation have the actual capacity to execute?
-Not the theoretical capacity — the real one.
-Getting this wrong at step two makes every subsequent step a fiction.
+This step also brings up the “How Well” question early [11]: does the organisation truly have the capacity to execute?
+Not just in theory, but in reality.
+If you get this wrong at step two, every step after that is based on fiction.

 Step 3: Turn Your Diagnosis Into a Direction

-With Diagnosis complete — crux identified, current state honestly assessed — the kernel’s second element comes into view: the Guiding Policy.
-This is the bridge between where you are and where you are choosing to go (Sjodin et al. 2020).
-In roadmapping terms, it is the Know-What layer: the tangible AI offerings, platforms, and initiatives that will deliver stakeholder value, defined clearly enough to make trade-offs possible.
+With Diagnosis complete, the crux identified, and the current state honestly assessed, the kernel’s second element comes into view: the Guiding Policy.
+This is the bridge between where you are and where you are choosing to go [12].
+In roadmapping terms, it is the Know-What layer: the tangible AI offerings, platforms, and initiatives that will deliver stakeholder value, clearly defined enough to enable trade-offs.

-But here is the part most strategy processes miss: a guiding policy is not a list of priorities.
+But here is what most strategy processes miss: a guiding policy is not just a list of priorities.
 It is a filter.
-It tells you what to say yes to and, more importantly, what to say no to (Ritala et al. 2013).
+It tells you what to say yes to, and even more importantly, what to say no to [13].

-Rumelt gives the clearest example of this in Good Strategy/Bad Strategy (Rumelt 2011) through Steve Jobs at Apple.
-When Jobs returned in 1997, Apple had dozens of products — computers, printers, peripherals, servers — each with its own team and roadmap.
+Rumelt gives the clearest example of this in Good Strategy/Bad Strategy [14] through Steve Jobs at Apple.
+When Jobs returned in 1997, Apple had dozens of products, computers, printers, peripherals, and servers, each with its own team and roadmap.
 His diagnosis: the company was spreading itself into irrelevance.
 His guiding policy was not a new list of priorities.
 It was a decision to cut everything that did not fit a single matrix: consumer or professional, desktop or portable.
 Four products.
-Everything else gone.
-That choice made every subsequent decision simpler — not because it reduced complexity, but because it created a basis for saying no.
+Everything else is gone.
+That choice made every subsequent decision simpler, not because it reduced complexity, but because it created a basis for saying no.

 Step 4: Take Coherent Actions, Not Scattered Pilots

-In practice, coherent actions in AI take the form of deliberate experiments — each one designed to test a specific assumption about the crux or validate a path toward the guiding policy.
+In practice, coherent actions in AI take the form of deliberate experiments, each one designed to test a specific assumption about the crux or validate a path toward the guiding policy.
 Two failure modes get in the way.
 The first is deploying a capability before the diagnosis is complete and hoping value follows.
 The second is waiting for perfect certainty before committing to any path.
 Neither is coherent.
-Coherent actions are question-driven: what do we need to learn, and what is the smallest experiment that answers it (Opresnik and Taisch 2015; Shollo et al. 2022)?
+Coherent actions are question-driven: what do we need to learn, and what is the smallest experiment that answers it [17], [18]?
+The roadmap adapts as the answers come in.
+That is not agile for its own sake.
+It is the only rational response to a technology whose right path is rarely visible in advance.

 Step 5: Build in the “How Well” From the Start